-• Questions to Ask Yourself?
+Questions to Ask Yourself

 - What is the problem?
-Is it a real or artificial problem? - How would you solve the problem yourself? - How is the paper solving the problem? - Is this the simplest approach that yields these results (justified complexity) - Are there limitations that are not covered by the paper? - Is there existing work that already addresses the same problem?
+Is it a real or artificial problem? - How would you solve the problem yourself? - How does the paper solve the problem? - Is this the simplest approach that yields these results (justified complexity) - Are there limitations that are not covered by the paper? - Is there existing work that already addresses the same problem?